The term legend is bandied about rather too freely when supporters fondly recall their favourite player, but few actually truly deserve the accolade.

 The unassuming person he is, Billy proudly took up his usual seat in the main stand as if it was another game making no fuss of the significance.

-William Randolph Fenwick loved his time at Blyth Spartans, its obvious to all who know him.
+William Randolph Fenwick loved his time at Blyth Spartans, its obvious to all who knew him.

-That at the age of 92 he still sits in the Port of Blyth Stand watching every home game shows what the club has meant to him and his family over the years, he is the oldest surviving Blyth Spartans player, a record we all hope he continues to hold for many more happy and healthy years!
+Even at the age of 92 he still sat in the Port of Blyth Stand watching every home game, it showed what the club has meant to him and his family over the years.

 - Credits & Thank you’s: